lsst-dm/scipi_docs_prototype/isrtask.rst

 similar from camera to camera, depending on the image, various of the defects will be present and need to be removed, and thus the sequence of steps taken will vary from image to image.
-Generally these corrections are done one CCD at a time, but with all the amplifiers at once for a CCD.
+Generally these corrections are done one CCD at a time, but on all the amplifier sub-images at once for a CCD.
 This is how the framework code ingests and processes the information.

 IsrTask provides a generic vanilla implementation of doing these corrections, including the ability to turn certain corrections off if